cadamsdev/notes/README.md

 ![Screenshot_8-6-2024_135854_chad lan](https://github.com/cadamsdev/notes/assets/12568665/c9797014-a246-4e1a-b9a6-a50f67a16928)

 ## Why another note app?
-For taking technical notes I wanted a note taking app that has...
+For taking technical notes I wanted a note taking app that is...
 - Simple like Apple notes (but has code syntax highlighting)
 - Block-based editor like Notion
 - Works offline (Like Obsidian)